princeampofo/princeampofo.github.io/_pages/projects.md

 ---
 layout: page
-title: Projects
+title: Portfolio
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: Here are some projects I have worked on.
+Click on a project to learn more about it.
 nav: true
-nav_order: 3
+nav_order: 2
-display_categories: [work, fun]
+display_categories: [work]
 horizontal: false
 ---